fusioncharts/blazor-fusioncharts/README.md

 ## Working with APIs

-We have to write the logic to render a fusion chart inside the Index.razor file.
+We have to write the logic to render a FusionCharts inside the Index.razor file.
 Inorder to render your own chart, edit this file.\
 Here is the code to render a time chart:
 ```
 private async Task renderTimeCharts()